Yuan-Meng/personal_website_2.0/content/posts/concurrency_101/index.md

   - **Our cooking analogy** 🍳🧨
     - **Concurrency:** As the sole chef, I put water on to boil and chop meat while waiting.
 I only have one set of hands (one core), but can interleave subtasks to cook faster.
     - **Parallelism:** While cooking the New Year dinner, I chop meat while my aunt stir fries vegetables.
 We're separate chefs (two cores) doing tasks at the exact same time.
-    - **Shared Memory:** My dad and aunt both add different ingredients to the exact same stew pot at the same time.
+    - **Shared memory:** My dad and aunt both add different ingredients to the exact same stew pot at the same time.

 - Below are names of things that a program (i.e., an executable file like `train.py`) can work on simultaneously:
   - **Process**: An executing instance of a program (a training job) with its own isolated memory space and system resources.
   - **Thread**: The smallest unit of execution within a process.
-    - **Shared Memory**: Multiple threads within a single process share the same memory space, allowing incredibly fast communication.
+    - **Shared memory**: Multiple threads within a single process share the same memory space, allowing incredibly fast communication.
 The risk is that multiple threads can access and modify the same data concurrently.
 The result may be incorrect.
   - **Task**: A conceptual unit of work scheduled for execution (e.g., a function, coroutine, or data-loading job).
 Tasks may run on threads or processes depending on the architecture.

 - Below are execution models to do things simultaneously:
   - **Multithreading**: A single process runs multiple threads concurrently.
 Tasks share memory and execute in overlapping time periods.
 Languages like Java allow tasks to run in parallel if spread across multiple cores, but languages like Python are limited by the [Global Interpreter Lock](https://en.wikipedia.org/wiki/Global_interpreter_lock) (GIL).
   - **Multiprocessing**: Spawns multiple entirely separate processes, each with its own memory space.
 This achieves true parallelism across CPU cores and avoids shared-memory risks, but communication between processes is slower.
-  - **Asynchronous (Async/Await)**: A cooperative, usually single-threaded model where tasks explicitly yield control back to an event loop when waiting for I/O (like network requests), so other tasks can run in the meantime.
+  - **Asynchronous (async/await)**: A cooperative, usually single-threaded model where tasks explicitly yield control back to an event loop when waiting for I/O (like network requests), so other tasks can run in the meantime.

 - Multithreading using shared memory introduces **nondeterminism**:
   - **Thread Scheduling**: The operating system dictates which thread runs and when.
 The execution order is never guaranteed, which means the exact same program might execute in a slightly different order across runs.

 - This nondeterminism leads to common **multithreading problems**:
-  - **Race Conditions**: Multiple threads access or modify shared data simultaneously without coordination.
+  - **Race conditions**: Multiple threads access or modify shared data simultaneously without coordination.
 The final outcome becomes a "race" and yields unpredictable, buggy results.
-    - **Critical Sections**: The specific blocks of code that access these shared resources.
+    - **Critical sections**: The specific blocks of code that access these shared resources.
 If multiple threads enter a critical section at once, race conditions occur.
   - **Deadlock**: Two or more threads wait indefinitely for resources held by each other (e.g., you waiting for the only knife and me waiting for the only cutting board).
   - **Starvation**: A thread never obtains the resources it needs to proceed because other threads continually acquire them first.

 - **Synchronization** coordinates access to shared resources so concurrent programs behave correctly despite nondeterminism.
 In other words, it ensures **thread safety**, under which different threads can access shared resources without nondeterminism.
-  - **Atomic Operations**: Operations that execute as a single, indivisible step from the perspective of other threads.
+  - **Atomic operations**: Operations that execute as a single, indivisible step from the perspective of other threads.
 No other thread can observe an intermediate state.
-  - **Locks / Mutexes**: Enforce mutual exclusion.
+  - **Locks / mutexes**: Enforce mutual exclusion.
 They ensure only *one* thread can enter a critical section at a time.
-  - **Semaphores / Monitors**: A signaling mechanism to coordinate access among multiple threads and manage a limited pool of resources (allowing $N$ threads to access a resource instead of just $1$).
+  - **Semaphores / monitors**: A signaling mechanism to coordinate access among multiple threads and manage a limited pool of resources (allowing $N$ threads to access a resource instead of just $1$).

 # Some Practice is Better than None